ARTISTS EXPLORATION OF THE STROUDWATER NAVIGATION ARCHIVE

 This exhibition is at stunning Newark Park, Ozleworth, Wotton-under-Edge from Wednesday 4th September – Sunday 3rd November 2019

-Stroud Book Artists are seeing the Sroudwater Navigation Archive held at Gloucestershire Archives as inspiration to create book art.
-If previous exhibitions are anthing to go by this will be a must see experinece.
+Stroud Book Artists are seeing the Stroudwater Navigation Archive held at Gloucestershire Archives as inspiration to create book art.
+If previous exhibitions are anything to go by this will be a must see experience.

 Where the photos are stored it is even colder, but interesting to see the change from glass slides to digital and of course the different challenges of storage and conservation.

 The conservation room was laid out with artefacts, books, and documents and information on the various ways they had succumbed to damage including fire and being eaten by rats.

 The second part of the tour was a room containing artefacts from the Stroudwater Navigation Company archive.
 This included a map from 1730 showing the proposed route of the canal and a meetings book of minutes complete with signatures and wax seals.